secreek/drinkup/README.md

     }

 #### Fields
 - github-id.
-Inner id of your github account
+Inner id of your github account, or login name of github
 - avaliable-time.
 The drinkup's date index you are avaliable, the index starts from 0
 - capability-of-alcohol.
 How many bottles of beer can you drink?
 - skills-of-interest.
 JSON array of the skills that you are interested in